marklogic/marklogic-docker/README.md

 volumes:
   MarkLogic_3n_vol1:
 ```
-2. Use below command to create stack and service:
+2. Use the following command to create a stack and service:
 ```
 docker stack deploy -c bootstrap-compose.yaml mlstack
 ```
-3. Once the bootstrap host is up and running, enable TLS on App servers(8001, 8002) using the procedure from MarkLogic documentation [https://docs.marklogic.com/guide/security/SSL](https://docs.marklogic.com/guide/security/SSL).
+3. Once the bootstrap host is up and running, enable HTTPS on the Admin and Manage app servers (ports 8001 and 8002) using the procedures from the MarkLogic documentation https://docs.marklogic.com/guide/security/SSL.
-4. Extract the certificate for bootstrap host and store it in the same directory as compose file.
-CA certificate/certificate chain used to join the cluster will be stored as Docker secret.
+4. Obtain the CA certificate for SSL enabled app servers on the bootstrap host and store it in the same directory as the compose file.
+The CA certificate/certificate chain used to join the cluster will be stored as Docker secret.
-2. Create files mldb_admin_username.txt and mldb_admin_password.txt to set admin username/password used for joining bootstrap host.
+5. Create files `mldb_admin_username.txt` and `mldb_admin_password.txt` to set the admin username/password used for joining the bootstrap host.
-3. Use below compose file to create node2.
-Please note MARKLOGIC_JOIN_TLS_ENABLED parameter is set to true and MARKLOGIC_JOIN_CACERT_FILE is set as a Docker secret with it's value set to the CA certificate/certificate chain file path.
-Please see [Configuration](#Configuration) section for more details on these two parameters.
+6. Use the compose file below to create node2.
+Please note the {MARKLOGIC_JOIN_TLS_ENABLED} parameter is set to true and the {MARKLOGIC_JOIN_CACERT_FILE} is set as a Docker secret with the value set to the CA certificate/certificate chain file path.
+Please see the [Configuration](#Configuration) section for more details on these two parameters.
 ```
 version: '3.6'
 services: